AcademySoftwareFoundation/OpenTimelineIO/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-A clear and concise description of what the bug is.
+Describe the bug here.
+If it is a build issue, please note whether the issue was encountered via cmake, pip, or tox.

 **To Reproduce**

 1. Operating System
-2. C++ Compiler and version
-3. Python version
+2. Python version
-4. Example snippet that demonstrates the issue
+3. Example snippet that demonstrates the issue
-5. opentimelineio version or commit hash
+4. opentimelineio version or commit hash
+5. Compiler information:
+    on Mac, type clang -v, and paste the results here on Linux, type gcc -v, and paste the results here on Windows, type cl, and paste the results here.
+    If you are unable to determine your compiler via these commands, please indicate that here.

 **Expected behavior**